return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/table-markup.rst

 code listings) should be used advisedly.
 In a HTML output, the horizontal and vertical expansion is handled by a scrollbar.
-On print medias (paper / pdf) there is no scrollbar, automaticaly (page-) breaking a table (or line-breaking a preformated text) in the layout process ends mostly in a unwanted results.
+On print medias (paper / pdf) there is no scrollbar, automaticaly (page-) breaking a table (or line-breaking a preformated text) in the layout process ends mostly in unwanted results.

 .. hint::